rajaganaa/rajaganaa.github.io/index.md

       <p class="contact-sub">
         Most candidates bring a degree.
-I bring 9+ years of engineering under real-world pressure, a filed patent, a live Azure deployment, and an IEEE paper under review — all from a 2-year M.Tech programme.
+I bring 9+ years of engineering under real-world pressure, a filed patent, a live Azure deployment, and an IEEE paper under review — all delivered while completing an M.Tech in AI with a 9.6 CGPA.
         If you're building infrastructure that has to work at scale, I already think that way.
       </p>
       <div style="display:flex;gap:1rem;flex-wrap:wrap;">